 - by searching for your products/services or business name in a search engine (Google, Bing), or

-- by clicking on a link placed on any other website like Facebook, Yellowpages, Entrepreneur etc.
+- by clicking on a link placed on any other website like Facebook, Yellowpages, Entrepreneur, etc.

-If Google Analytics is properly implemented on your website, Google Analytics code will load on each such visit.
-It will track the source of the visitor, the history of the visit (duration, pages visited etc.) and store it as a cookie on the computer of the visitor.
+If Google Analytics is properly implemented correctly on your site, Google Analytics code will load on each such visit.
+It will track the source of the visitor, the history of the visit (duration, pages visited, etc.) and store it as a cookie on the computer of the visitor.
 So the next time, the visitor visits your website from the same computer, GA code will load the cookie stored on the visitor’s computer and it will know if it is a returning visitor or a new visitor.
 The cookie is stored on the computer for 30 days from the most recent visit.
 On every visit, the code sends visitor data to Google Analytics where it is gathered for you to look at and analyze your visitor’s behavior.

 Dimensions and metrics every business owner need to know